positronic57/libBMP085/README.md

 The library implements functions for:
 - connecting to BMP085/BMP180 sensor over I2C bus;
 - reading the sensor calibration table;
-- reads measured values from the sensor.
+- reads measured values from the sensor;
+- calculating relative altitude change.
 It supports all BMP085/BMP180 modes of operation.

 Installation